AbdelStark/nostringer-rs/README.md

 ## Key Features

+- **Simplified API**: Top-level `sign` and `verify` functions with compact format signatures for easier use.
+- **Variant Selection**: Choose between SAG (unlinkable) and BLSAG (linkable) signature variants with a simple enum.
+- **Compact Signatures**: All signatures use the space-efficient "ringA..." format, which includes version and variant information.
-- **Unlinkable**: Signatures hide the signer's identity.
+- **Unlinkable**: SAG signatures hide the signer's identity.
 Two signatures from the same signer cannot be linked cryptographically.
 - **Linkable Option**: The BLSAG variant provides linkability through key images to detect when the same key is used multiple times, while still preserving anonymity within the ring.
 - **Fast**: Implemented in Rust, leveraging efficient and audited cryptographic primitives from the RustCrypto ecosystem (`k256`, `sha2`).
-- **Optimized API**: Provides both hex-string based API and a more efficient binary API that avoids serialization/deserialization overhead.
+- **Optimized API**: Provides both high-level API and a more efficient low-level binary API that avoids serialization overhead.
 - **WebAssembly Support**: Use the library directly in web browsers and other WASM environments.
 - **Nostr Key Compatibility**: Directly supports standard Nostr key formats (hex strings):
   - 32-byte (64-hex) x-only public keys.
   - 33-byte (66-hex) compressed public keys.
   - 65-byte (130-hex) uncompressed public keys.
   - 32-byte (64-hex) private keys.
-- **Easy to Use**: Simple `sign`, `verify`, and `generate_keypair_hex` functions.
 - **Minimal Dependencies**: Relies on well-maintained RustCrypto crates.
 - **No Trusted Setup**: The scheme does not require any special setup ceremony.